I Put a Keylogger On You, and Now You're Mine

 - What’s included within malware log files, from cryptocurrency wallet details to photos of victims’ desktops

 - How you can better equip your security organization to handle these threats

 Contact us to see your infected user data

 Exposed credentials, whether stolen in a data breach or via a botnet infection, put user accounts at risk of account takeover.
 Let’s deep dive on the data we have collected for your domain.

 Chip Witt has nearly twenty years of diverse technology experience, including product management and operations leadership roles at Hewlett Packard Enterprise, Webroot, VMware, Alcatel, and Appthority.
-He is currently the Head of Product Strategy and manages the Customer Success Program at SpyCloud, which provides cloud-based security services to help businesses of all sizes prevent data breaches and account takeover attacks by alerting when employee or company assets have been compromised.
+He is currently the VP of Product Management at SpyCloud, which provides cloud-based security services to help businesses of all sizes prevent data breaches and account takeover attacks by alerting when employee or company assets have been compromised.
 Chip works closely with field intelligence teams specializing in OSINT and HUMINT tradecraft, actor attribution and underground monitoring.

 SpyCloud provides the earliest detection of potentially compromised accounts – those using credentials that have appeared in a third-party breach or in a botnet log, and are therefore at risk of account takeover.
 And we automate the remediation of exposed passwords, enabling enterprises to lock down accounts quickly, before damage is done.